easyfly007/autodrive_projects/proj_traffic_sign_classifier/writeup_report.md

 it's because in the large epoch iterations, it's learning the the pecific features from the training set, not the general features. so need to do an early stop here.

-in my testing, at the begining I use a large epoch, like 50 epoch, and then I find the validation accuracy stopped increasing after 15 . based on this, I use the final epoch number 15.
+in my testing, at the begining I use a large epoch, like 50 epoch, and then I watch at which epoch the validation accuracy will stop increase even decrease. finally I selected 30 as the epoch number. the validation accuracy is 0.945 and the test accuracy is 0.927.

 **learning rate**